krprzenioslo/Hystrixwiki2/FAQ.md

 The Future.get() behavior will also cause calling threads to block on a thread-isolated execution while the underlying run() method is invoked on a child thread.

-Additionally the following types of functionality use atomic counters which under high contention can impact performance:
+Additionally the following types of functionality use atomic counters which under high contention have cost:

 - rolling and cumulative counters
 - rolling percentile calculations of latency